-- wheeze or persistent cough - persistent dizziness or collapse - student appears pale or floppy - chant Anaphylaxis - provide an up-to-date photo of the student for the ASCIA Action Plan for Anaphylaxis when that Plan is provided to the school and each time it is reviewed - provide the school with a current adrenaline autoinjector for the student that has not expired; - participate in annual reviews of the student's Plan. - each student's Individual Anaphylaxis Management Plan must include: - information about the student's medical condition that relates to allergies and the potential for anaphylactic reaction, including the type of allergies the student has - information about the signs or symptoms the student might exhibit in the event of an allergic reaction based on a written diagnosis from a medical practitioner - strategies to minimise the risk of exposure to known allergens while the student is under the care or supervision of school staff, including in the school yard, at camps and excursions, or at special events conducted, organised or attended by the school - the name of the person(s) responsible for implementing the risk minimisation strategies, which have been identified in the Plan - information about where the student's medication will be stored - the student's emergency contact details - an up-to-date ASCIA Action Plan for Anaphylaxis completed by the student's medical practitioner.
+- obtain an ASCIA Action Plan for Anaphylaxis from the student's medical practitioner and provide a copy to the school as soon as practicable - immediately inform the school in writing if there is a relevant change in the student's medical condition and obtain an updated ASCIA Action Plan for Anaphylaxis - provide an up-to-date photo of the student for the ASCIA Action Plan for Anaphylaxis when that Plan is provided to the school and each time it is reviewed - provide the school with a current adrenaline autoinjector for the student that has not expired; - participate in annual reviews of the student's Plan. - each student's Individual Anaphylaxis Management Plan must include: - information about the student's medical condition that relates to allergies and the potential for anaphylactic reaction, including the type of allergies the student has - information about the signs or symptoms the student might exhibit in the event of an allergic reaction based on a written diagnosis from a medical practitioner - strategies to minimise the risk of exposure to known allergens while the student is under the care or supervision of school staff, including in the school yard, at camps and excursions, or at special events conducted, organised or attended by the school - the name of the person(s) responsible for implementing the risk minimisation strategies, which have been identified in the Plan - information about where the student's medication will be stored - the student's emergency contact details - an up-to-date ASCIA Action Plan for Anaphylaxis completed by the student's medical practitioner.